Route 66 Thru Arizona

 National Monuments

 Between Two Guns and Flagstaff, there are several national monuments to visit that are not far off of Route 66, including the privately owned Meteor Crater, which isn’t part of any park system.
 All these places are worthwhile visiting.
-North of Flagstaff, there are two monuments, Sunset Crater and Wupatki are access from a loop road.
+North of Flagstaff, there are two monuments, Sunset Crater and Wupatki are accessed from a loop road.

 Walnut Canyon National Monument